 3. Network Network Network

 When you’re not working hard, make a point to start building relationships with everyone around you: your manager, peers, and team.
 Don’t eat lunch or take coffee breaks alone.
 Think of these little breaks as opportunities to establish the personal connections from which to build your future relationships.
+If there’s one lesson worth learning early in your career it’s this: you never know how someone in your network will be able to help you in the future.
+Therefore establishing and nurturing networking contacts day one of your career, is super important!

 4. Make Your Boss Look Good

 Whether you start with a paid job or internship, it’s important to prove yourself to everyone around you.
 Companies will look internally first when it comes to promoting or hiring and a referral from your boss will go a long way towards helping you be considered.
 The easiest way to stand out: getting the job done and making your boss’s life easier.
 Every time you make your boss look good consider it a gold star in your favor and one step closer to the golden ticket.
+As part of this you will need to have a grasp on basic business etiquette so that you can fit into all the various office scenarios with ease.

 5. Ask Questions